 New York City!
 Who could ever forget their very first time in this great city?
 I remember strolling down the streets in complete awe of the buildings and the incredible energy gushing through the city.
 On my first visit in 1992, I was determined to see all the famous landmarks that I’d gotten to know so well through television and the movies.
 Being a big fan of architecture, I made my way across town, ticking off all the buildings on my list.
 It felt like a pilgrimage!
 I visited many of New York’s most famous buildings such as the World Trade Center, the Chrysler Building, the Empire State Building, Guggenheim Museum and the Grand Central Terminal.
 Of these buildings, the Grand Central Terminal made the biggest impression on me.
 As soon as I entered the central concourse, I quite literally froze.
 It was one of the most stunning halls I’d ever seen!
 So, when I was approached with a guest post by Andy Jarosz (one of my favourite travel writers) about the history of Grand Central, I didn’t have to think twice.

-Where a million paths cross
+Grand Central Terminal – where a million paths cross

 Stand for the first time in the main concourse of Grand Central Terminal on Manhattan’s 42nd Street and you’ll be forgiven for feeling overwhelmed by the scale of the space around you.
 Tall enough to house a 12 storey apartment block and with a similar area to a full-size American football pitch, Grand Central Terminus is used by over half a million commuters each day as they pass through its vast complex of grand halls and marble corridors.
 Yet this iconic Belle Epoque building may quite easily not have been standing today, if its post-war owners had had their way.
+Here are some interesting things to know about Grand Central Terminal you may not have known of.

 The history of Grand Central Terminal